harding/bitcoinops.github.io/_posts/en/newsletters/2020-12-23-newsletter.md

   expire so that the spender would get their money back but still learn the secret.
 Developer ZmnSCPxj reminded the researchers of a well known mechanism that should prevent such problems, a mechanism he helped [implement][cl3870] in C-Lightning.
-Although the mechanism works in theory, using it will cost users money, so research into better solutions is still encouraged.
+Although the idea works in theory, using it will cost users money, so research into better solutions is still encouraged.

-- [Inventory out-of-memory Denial-of-Service attack (InvDoS):][attack invdos] an attack originally discovered in 2018 that affected the Bcoin and Bitcoin Core full verification nodes, which was responsibly disclosed and fixed at that time, was reevaluated in June 2020 and found to also apply to the Btcd full node.
+- [Inventory out-of-memory Denial-of-Service attack (InvDoS):][attack invdos] an attack originally discovered in 2018 that affected the Bcoin and Bitcoin Core full nodes, which was responsibly disclosed and fixed at that time, was reevaluated in June 2020 and found to also apply to the Btcd full node.
 An attacker could flood a victim's node with an excessive number of new transaction announcements (`inv`